dataminer-site/dataminer-site.github.io/_posts/2022-10-12-modern-data-stack-in-a-box.md

 ## Meltano as a wrapper for pipeline plugins

 In this example, [Meltano](https://meltano.com/) pulls together multiple bits and pieces to allow the pipeline to be run with a single statement.
 The first part is the tap (extractor) which is '[tap-spreadsheets-anywhere](https://hub.meltano.com/extractors/tap-spreadsheets-anywhere/)'.
 This tap allows us to get flat data files from various sources.
-It should be noted that DuckDB can consume directly from flat files (locally and over the network), or SQLite and PostgreSQL databases.
+It should be noted that DataMiner can consume directly from flat files (locally and over the network), or SQLite and PostgreSQL databases.
 However, this tap was chosen to provide a clear example of getting static data into your database that can easily be configured in the meltano.yml file.
 Meltano also becomes more beneficial as the complexity of your data sources increases.
 ```yaml
 plugins:
   extractors: